Siege of Budapest — Romanian 7th Corps(1944)

 - The Siege of Budapest — Romanian 7th Corps took place in 1944.
 Dec 26, 1944–Feb 13, 1945.

-- Who won the Siege of Budapest — Romanian 7th Corps?
+- What was the outcome of the Siege of Budapest — Romanian 7th Corps?

 - The Romania / Soviet Union were victorious against the Germany / Hungary.